slai-labs/get-beam/examples/dreambooth/README.md

 This endpoint will take a list of input images as URLs, and fine-tune Stable Diffusion on those images.
 It also takes a user ID, so that you can reference the specific fine-tuned model later on when you generate customized images.

-Here's what this code does:

-1. Call API with input images
-2. Handler takes images and runs `python run_training.py`, which starts training

 ```python
 import beam